JasonToups/werk/README.md

 - Body Parser
 - Cors
 - JSON Web Token for Auth
+- CSS Grid for responsive layout
+- Sketch & Zeplin for Layouts & Graphic Design
 - AWS S3 (In progress)

-## Purpose
+# Purpose

 I started working on this as my capstone project for the software engineering immersive at General Assembly San Francisco.
+I've admired drag performers since I saw [The Adventures of Priscilla, Queen of the Desert](https://www.imdb.com/title/tt0109045/) in high school.

+So I wanted to make something that expresses my love of the artform and gives back to the community by offering them a platform to share their work, and get tipped by their fans.

+Also, I chose a tech stack that I wanted to learn, and created features that would utilize the technologies I wanted to specialize in, namely React, React-Redux (coming), and AWS S3 (in progress)

+# Feature Roadmap

+I created a [Kanban Board Template](https://trello.com/b/AKwwp4Zt/better-kanban-board) for Trello that I use when I start any new project.

+The board I use to track the features and progress of this project is on the [Trello - Werk Board](https://trello.com/b/ecR8XOwH/werk).

+Currently I'm working with AWS S3 for Image hosting for the Queen's Profile Pics, and Post Pics.

+Once I get that working, I plan on tackling making gig requests between users.

+# Scripts

 ## Starting the Frontend